(one synonym : Ommatoptera tetrophthalma Herrich-Schäffer, [1856})

 The moths are buff with two dark brown spots on each forewing, and pale margins.
 They have a wingspan up to 6 cms.

-The species occurs in Australia, from Bundaberg to Hobart, including:
+The species occurs in Australia in:

 The eggs are buff coloured each with a dark spot, and are laid in a flat cluster.
 They each have a diameter of about 0.5 mm.